pyne/pyne/docs/source/libref/nucname.rst

 Nuclide Naming Module -- :mod:`pyne.nucname`
 ============================================
 This package is used to convert between various nuclide naming schemes.
-Currently four naming conventions are supported.
+Currently the following naming conventions are supported:

 .. _name_forms: